Providing Apoquel to an itchy pet dog makes sense, if you can get your hands on some! It’s sometimes difficult to obtain due to supply issues.

 Allergies & Quality of Life

-Canine itchiness is usually the result of dermatitis-type allergies which can affect the skin, resulting in a poor and declining quality of life.
+Canine itchiness is usually the result of dermatitis-type allergies.
+The skin is most affected, resulting in poor quality of life.
 It’s a vicious cycle because when a dog scratches, it gradually worsens the condition.
-The best thing to do is find the underlying reason for your dog’s allergies, if at all possible.
-A good investigative effort is needed!

 Precautions & Bad Reactions